Create and manage Passage Retrieval (CPR) models

 Note

 A Passage Retrieval (CPR) implementation must include both a CPR model and a Semantic Encoder (SE) model.
-The same SE model can be used with multiple CPR models.
 Both the CPR and SE models must be configured to use the same content.

 Tip